-Figure 2- NEMO's function timeline comparison for 16, 32, 64,128 and 256 cores.
-It contains 1 iteration of the sea ice model at the beginning and 5 ocean iterations afterwards.
+Figure 2- NEMO's function timeline comparison for 16, 32, 64 and 128 cores.
 Different colours represent different functions.
-The most time-consuming functions are dynspg in red, limhdf in blue and limrhg in black.
+The most time-consuming functions are dynspg in red and limhdf in blue.

-3.2.2.Sensitivity analysis
+3.4.2.
+Sensitivity analysis

 Using the Dimemas simulator we imitate the behaviour of the model in different scenarios, to learn the influence of the different network parameters to the model's performance.